OpenMoonRay/openmoonray-docs/docs/moonray/maps/AxisAngleMap.md

           | object = 4

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the space of the axis to rotate about</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the space of the axis to rotate about</p>

     <h3>input_space</h3>